Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 - Your attack inflicts double the normal harm.
 - Your attack drives the enemy away in a rout.

 For **protect someone**, on a 12+ you defend them perfectly.
 Both you and the character you are protecting are unharmed and out of danger.
-If you were protecting a bystander, they also become your **ally** (pick a type for them as if you had taken the “gain an ally” improvement on leveling up, see [[The Basic Moves]]).
+If you were protecting a bystander, they also become your **ally** (pick a type for them as if you had taken the “gain an ally” improvement on leveling up, see [[The Basic Hunter Moves]]).

 For **manipulate someone**, on a 12+ you absolutely convince them.
 They do what you want *right now*.
 For a hunter, they must **act under pressure** to resist your request.
 If they do what you ask, they mark one experience and take +1 ongoing while doing what you asked.
-For a bystander, not only do they do what you want right now, they also become your **ally** (pick a type for them as if you had taken the “gain an ally” improvement on leveling up, see [[The Basic Moves]]) for the rest of the mystery (or, if you do enough for them, permanently).
+For a bystander, not only do they do what you want right now, they also become your **ally** (pick a type for them as if you had taken the “gain an ally” improvement on leveling up, see [[The Basic Hunter Moves]]) for the rest of the mystery (or, if you do enough for them, permanently).
 Note that allies can be lost, too!
 If they discover you’ve manipulated them into acting against their best interests, your new **ally** may become a threat to you.

 For **investigate a mystery**, on a 12+ you may ask the Keeper any question you want about the mystery, not just the listed ones.